 Can be used to connect GPIO lines to external circuits.
-If used jumpers should be removed from $\underline{J10}, \underline{J11}$.
+If used jumpers should be removed from J10, J11.

-Jump pins 1 and 2 or 2 and 3 to reset dev kit power supply.
+Jump pins 1 and 2 or 2 and 3 to reset development kit power supply.
 Same as using switch SW1 except allows for control by external circuit.

 Jump pins 1 and 2 to use the 5V INPUT and GND inputs to provide power.
-Jump pins 2 and 3 to use the Dev Kit's DC power jack and power brick power.
+Jump pins 2 and 3 to use the Development Kit's DC power jack and power brick power.